akutruff/diagon/packages/dimmer/README.md

 Untracked objects will behave differently with some utility functions which will treat the object as its own "proxy."
 - `tryGetProxy` - will return the untracked object.
-- `ensureProxy` - will return the untracked object.
-No proxy will be generatoed will continue to work with objects that are untracked.
-They will simply
+- `ensureProxy` - will return the untracked object, and no proxy will be generated.

 `isProxy` will return false for untracked objects.